leoAshu/100x-cohort/week-07/README.md

 -   where, client-side routing is done
     -   all the routes are present in the single bundle
     -   server is not hit more than once for routing

+## Lazy Loading

+-   provides only the bundle required to render the route
+-   bundles for other routes will not be included
+-   optimizes the web app